 Benefit to heirs

-Annuities have small, decreasing surrender charges.
-They allow the insurance company to invest in longer term assets, creating better yields for policyholders.
+Annuities have decreasing surrender charges that are usually gone in 7-10 years.
+The purpose of surrender charges is to allow the insurance company to invest in longer term assets, creating better yields for policyholders.

 The maximum interest credited to an annuity at the end of a selected time period.
 The annuity owner will choose the time period that’s best from available options.